-The dissertation proposal must include an introduction, literature review, and methodology chapter.
+For traditional dissertation submissions, a dissertation proposal must include an introduction, literature review, and methodology chapter.
 The specific structure and format of the proposal will be determined by the student and dissertation chair, while adhering to the parameters set forth by the Graduate School in the Thesis and Dissertation Manual.
-Beyond the Manual guidelines, the proposal must adhere to APA formatting and be free of grammatical errors.
+Beyond the Manual guidelines, the proposal must adhere to APA formatting, be free of grammatical errors, and include the signed Dissertation Attestation form as a component of the index.